-Andrew Barnett, New Eagle Application Engineer, worked with Clemson University to program the vehicle that raced in both competitions.
-He got “in the trenches” experience with New Eagle’s Raptor-Dev software (used on the GCM196 in each Dallara AV-21) while collaborating with the university’s educational vehicle prototype program, Deep Orange.
+Andrew Barnett, New Eagle Application Engineer, was previously a student at Clemson University and part of the team that programmed the vehicle that raced in both competitions.
+He got “in the trenches” experience with New Eagle’s Raptor-Dev software (used on the GCM196 in each Dallara AV-21) while in the university’s educational vehicle prototype program, Deep Orange.
 He was also there when the IAC race took place.

 Drew learned a lot working with Deep Orange and watching the challenge play out.
 But the world at large also learned something from these events.
 Here are a few things we all came away with from this ground-breaking challenge.

 The team from Germany’s Technische Universitat Munchen spent 2 years designing the winning entry to take home the $1 million prize.
 But the next winner will likely take much less time.

 Having the tools to quickly prototype new iterations is going to result in the fastest progress.
 Drew credits Deep Orange’s fast prototyping to their use of Raptor-Dev software, which gave them the ability to write the control software for the vehicle without having to debug thousands of lines of code.